Whilst national advice now includes a message on living with covid 19, the following contact details may still be helpful for anyone needing support:

 Older residents can also contact the Age UK Oxfordshire support helpline on 01865 411288 for help.
 You will be asked to leave your name, address, contact number and a brief description of what is needed.
 A volunteer will then get in touch with you to see how help can be arranged.

-Oxfordshire Mind have also issued information and ideas for maintaining good wellbeing at this difficult time:
+Oxfordshire Mind have also issued information and ideas for maintaining good wellbeing:

 Guideposts, a national mental health and wellbeing charity, offers free advice and support over the phone or via webchat.
 Lines open Monday to Friday 9-5pm.